ModelAtlasofTheEarth/metadata_schema/README.md

 ## Structure and creation of a M@TE model

 A M@TE model is usually created using a github issue form.
 When you fill out and submit a `model_submission` issue, some checks will run, and a new repository will be created.
 This top level directory will be named with a slug: e.g `name_topic_year`.
-The m@tadata.json file will sit in this directory.
-The model submission workflow promarily helps users contruct this `bucket` of metadata.
+The m@te-data.json file will sit in this directory.
+The model submission workflow promarily helps users contruct this "bucket" of metadata.

 The URI for the model will generally be provided through a doi provided by NCI, within the M@TE collection.

 Not all entities need to be physically stored in the M@TE model.
-For instance, if the code for your model is already archived (e.g. FigShare, Zenodo), you may wish to simply add a URI to that node in the graph.
+For instance, if the code for your model is already archived (e.g. FigShare, Zenodo), you may wish to simply add a URI to this entitity in the graph.
 Alternatively, you can used the `code` subdirectory to add your model code; in other words, you can add payload files to model subdiretories.
-In this case the URI will will be doi provided by NCI.
+In this case the URI (@id) will be doi provided by NCI.
 This is simalar to the model used in ro-crate.

 While code and documentation can be provide through github, model output data will usually be handled separetely.
 If you click the box "I plan to submit model data", a hidden diretcly will be created in the model creation phase.
 Later, once the model hae been checked and copied onto the NCI fielsystem, you will recieve an upload link.